kubernetes-sigs/ingress2gateway/pkg/i2gw/providers/kong/README.md

   in the annotation key after `.`, and the annotations value can contain multiple header values separated by commas.
 All the header values for a specific header name are intended to be ORed.
 Example: `konghq.com/headers.x-routing: "alpha,bravo"`.
+- `konghq.com/plugins`: If specified, the values of this annotation are used to configure plugins on the associated ingress rules.
+Multiple plugins can be specified by separating values with commas.
+Example: `konghq.com/plugins: "plugin1,plugin2"`.

 If you are reliant on any annotations not listed above, please open an issue.